Attorney Richard Samdperil

-Richard has also authored materials and taught other lawyers on topics including New Hampshire constitutional law, ethics and professional responsibility, law and forensic sciences, and the elements and defenses of common crimes.
+Richard Samdperil has authored materials and taught other lawyers on topics including New Hampshire constitutional law, ethics and professional responsibility, law and forensic sciences, and the elements and defenses of common crimes.

 From 2007-08, Richard was an adjunct faculty member in the Criminal Justice Department at Saint Anselm College in Manchester, New Hampshire where he taught Criminal Law to undergraduates.

 Richard is also a contributing author to A Practical Guide to Evidence in New Hampshire (1st edition 2010, and 2012 supplement; 2nd edition 2021) and to Utilizing Forensic Evidence in Criminal Cases (2012-2013 edition).

 Associations and Recognition

 For over 25 years, Richard has been a member of both the National and New Hampshire Association of Criminal Defense Lawyers.
 From 2013-2016, Richard co-chaired the New Hampshire Bar Association's Criminal Justice Section.

 Presentations and Publications